wizmo2/squeezelite-esp32/README.md

 NB: Set parameter to empty to disable battery reading.
 For named configurations (SqueezeAMP, Muse ...), this is ignored (except for SqueezeAMP where number of cells is required)

 ### Sleeping
 The esp32 can be put in deep sleep mode to save some power.
-How much really depends on the connected periperals, so best is to do your own measures.
+How much really depends on the connected peripherals, so best is to do your own measures.
 Waking-up from deep sleep is the equivalent of a reboot, but as the chip takes a few seconds to connect, it's still an efficient process.

-The esp32 can enter deep sleep after an audio inactivity timeout, after a button has been pressed, after a GPIO is set to a given level (there is a subtle difference, see below) or if the battery reaches a threashold.
+The esp32 can enter deep sleep after an audio inactivity timeout, after a button has been pressed, after a GPIO is set to a given level (there is a subtle difference, see below) or if the battery reaches a threshold.
 It wakes up only on some GPIO events.
 Note that *all* GPIO are isolated when sleeping (unless they are set with the `rtc`option) so you can not assume anything about their value, except that they will not drain current.
 The `rtc` option allows to keep some GPIO (from the RTC domain only) either pulled up or down.
-This can be useful if you want to keep some periperal active, for example a GPIO expander whose interrupt will be used to wake-up the system.
+This can be useful if you want to keep some peripherals active, for example a GPIO expander whose interrupt will be used to wake-up the system.

 The NVS parameter `sleep_config` is mostly used for setting sleep conditions
 ```